ZhenyaKh/coco-beholder/README.md

 * average Jain's index
 * per-packet one-way delay

+E.g., [above](#plots-and-statistics-generation), one can see the per-flow per-packet one-way delay plot for the setup in the [drawing][1].

 Average plots are averaged per an aggregation time interval: any positive float number supplied with `-i` argument or 0.5 seconds by default.

-Average Jain's index plot always contains one curve, as it is computed over the curves present in the corresponding average throughput plot.
+Average Jain's index plot always contains one curve that is computed over the curves present in the corresponding average throughput plot.

 Arguments `-c` and `-j` allow changing colors of the curves in plots flexibly.

 ---------------------------------------